buhrmi/open-core-webapp/README.md

 # I can't even...

-If you have questions about any of this, join us in the stellar developer chat over at [Slack](https://stellar-public.slack.com/messages/dev/)
+If you have questions about any of this, join us in the Stellar developer chat over at [Slack](https://stellar-public.slack.com/messages/dev/)